pymor/docker-all/README.md

-# docker-fenics
+# docker-petsc
-mix-in image for our testing infrastructing
+base image for docker-fenics to get around build time limits on travis